Charles W. Cansler: Political and education career

 In 1894, Cansler ran unsuccessfully for the Tennessee state legislature.
 He attended the Republican National Convention in 1896, and was present at President William McKinley's inaugural festivities in Washington, D.C., in 1897.
 By the end of the decade, he tired of his law practice and focused his efforts on educating Knoxville's Negro children.

-In 1900, Cansler joined the teaching staff at Austin High School, one of Knoxville's colored schools, and in 1911 became its principal.
+In 1900, Cansler joined the teaching staff at Austin High School, one of Knoxville's schools for African-American students, and in 1911 became its principal.
 His students included future artist Beauford Delaney (1901–1979), who while a student is said to have drawn a portrait of Cansler that "looked just like him."
 Cansler organized the East Tennessee Association of Colored Teachers in 1912, and established a night school in Knoxville in 1914.

 A mathematical genius, Cansler gave demonstrations in which he would calculate large columns of numbers faster than adding machines.
 He used the funds raised to finance school projects.
 He published two booklets in which he explained how he added numbers so quickly.

 In 1917, Cansler was instrumental in obtaining Carnegie library funds for the establishment of the Knoxville Free Colored Library for the city's black residents.
 He retired from teaching in 1939, and wrote his book, Three Generations: The Story of a Colored Family in Eastern Tennessee, the following year.
 He later provided the chapter on Knox County's Black American community in the East Tennessee Historical Society's book, The French Broad-Holston Country: A History of Knox County, Tennessee.
 After Cansler died in 1953, a large memorial service was held in his honor at Knoxville College's McMillan Chapel.